-- 2.28 To provide an effective means of communication between staff and students, and to ensure that the College and Schools receive feedback and comments from students on the quality of their education provision, and other areas of concerns for students. - 2.29 In view of the varied needs across Schools, other Committees/Groups serving specific purposes, such as Clinical Placement or Practicum, can be formed subject to the consideration of the SB.
+- 2.28 To provide an effective means of communication between staff and students, and to ensure that the College and Schools receive feedback and comments from students on the quality of their education provision, and other areas of concerns for students. - 2.29 In view of the varied needs under a School, other Groups serving specific purposes, such as Clinical Placement or Practicum, can be formed subject to the consideration of the SB.